 In response to drought conditions and the need to bring about reduced water consumption on the Monterey Peninsula, this ordinance amends the Rebate Program to allow non-profit entities to receive a Rebate for installation of more than 20 Ultra High Efficiency Toilets, and gives the Board discretion to approve Rebates in excess of \$2,500 for Lawn removal at Public Sites.
-The ordinance establishes that Rebate amounts will be amended by Board Resolution.
 This ordinance also amends Regulation XV to address inconsistencies with water Rationing triggers and to establish the two day per week outdoor watering schedule.